AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/consider-moving-tags.md

 ## Use cases and data {#use-cases-data}

 The first step is to define the use cases implemented with the client-side vendor tag.
 For example, consider the Facebook (Meta) pixel.
-Moving it from our site to the [Facebook Conversions API](https://exchange.adobe.com/apps/ec/105509/facebook-conversions-api-extension) with the event forwarding extension means documenting the specific use cases first.
+Moving it from our site to the [Meta Conversions API](https://exchange.adobe.com/apps/ec/109168/meta-conversions-api) with the event forwarding extension means documenting the specific use cases first.

 For the current client-side vendor code: